Sakura Watch, April 2, 2016 - Cold weather keeps buds closed

 Good news is the buds are all still in their early stages and closed tight so they should stay protected from these freezing temperatures.

-Judging the by the photos taken today, a few sakura cherry blossom buds are beginning to show a bit of green tips – a sure sign of the stage 2 development cycle – though there’s hope they are still protected enough to not be harmed by the freezing temperatures.
+Judging the by the photos taken today, a few sakura cherry blossom buds are beginning to show a few green tips - a sure sign of the stage 2 development cycle - though there's hope they are still protected enough not to be harmed by the freezing temperatures.

 NEW Bloom Prediction Dates

-Taking this wintery weather week into consideration, I’m now going to begin predicting the bloom dates will be moved out to between May 5-12, 2016.
-Of course these dates could still change if we get good weather that helps to encourage the trees to bloom sooner, but as I keep watching the trees over the weeks ahead I’ll be able to better predict more accurate days when they will bloom.
+Taking this wintery weather week into consideration, I'm now going to begin predicting the bloom dates will be moved out to between May 5-12, 2016.
+Of course, these dates could still change if we get good weather that helps to encourage the trees to bloom sooner, but as I keep watching the trees over the weeks ahead, I'll be able to predict the bloom dates more accurately.

 So keep checking back on the website and for best dates!
 Enjoy the rest of the weekend!